How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 4. Cover the injured surface with a sterile napkin and apply a tight bandage.

-When is it necessary to visit a doctor?
+In what cases is it necessary to visit a doctor?

 The patient should be shown to a specialist if:

-• stab wound, with infection;
+• puncture wound with infection;

 • the leg does not perform functional movements;